article / Global politics

 The final ruling of the International Court of Justice may take months or even years.
 Although the court lacks the means to enforce its judgments, a ruling in favor of The Gambia would exert significant political pressure on Myanmar.
 The ruling could include declaring that Myanmar has violated the Convention on the Prevention and Punishment of the Crime of Genocide, ordering reparations, and requiring specific measures to prevent future atrocities.

-More significantly, this case may redefine the meaning of "state responsibility" in the context of genocide.
-If the International Court of Justice holds Myanmar responsible, it will strengthen the legal avenues for State Parties to sue other countries under the Convention, paving the way for intervention in similar situations.
+More significantly, this case may redefine the meaning of state responsibility in the context of genocide.
+If the International Court of Justice holds Myanmar accountable, it will strengthen the legal pathways for state parties to prosecute other countries under the Convention, paving the way for intervention in similar situations.

 Aung San Suu Kyi's Legacy and the Future of Myanmar